This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 - Not too opinionated – he encourages you to break the rules.

-- Formatting of the book makes it hard to follow sometimes.
+- The formatting of the book makes it hard to follow sometimes.

 - Slightly advanced for the beginner – good if you want to push your skills.